krishaamer/green-filter-research/research/literature/design.md

 What is the UI/UX of the green transformation?

+McKeough (2018) business consultancies have begun to recognize the importance of design to business.
+They advise their corporate clients to bring user experience design to the core of their business operations.

 There’s a number of user interface design patterns that have provide successful across a range of social media apps.
 Such ***user experience / user interface*** (UX/UI) patterns are copied from one app to another, to the extent that the largest apps share a similar look and feature set.
 Common UX/UI parts include the Feed and Stories.
 By using common UI parts from social media users have an easier time to accept the innovative parts. add Viz charts.
 Avatars are increasingly common and new generations are used to talking to computers.

 | Feature   | Examples                           |     |